zzz0906/LeetCode/2021_Dec/Readme.md

 * use 1 as the odd head, 2 as even number
 * move two step each time and link them
 * link 1 and 2

+## 152. Maximum Product Subarray

+Given an integer array nums, find a contiguous non-empty subarray within the array that has the largest product, and return the product.

+It is guaranteed that the answer will fit in a 32-bit integer.

+A subarray is a contiguous subsequence of the array.

+[done before](../Insights/152.md) we can use the prefix product, but there will be some zero, for example, 1,0,5,3,4.
+The std answer use dp.
+Because continous array must have an ending. we use f[i] to represent the maximum continous array ending in the i. because the negative value will turn into positive biggest.
+Thus, we store a minimum and maximum as the dp value.
+We can get three values - f[i] = f1[i-1]*nums[i], nums[i], f2[i-1]*nums[i].